hitoshinagano/NLP-Stanford/README.md

 These are solutions to programming assignments from Stanford's NLP course.

 # Course material
-The videos, slides and assignment (description and starter code) can be found in:
+The videos, slides and assignments (description and starter code) can be found in:
 * https://www.coursera.org/course/nlp
 * http://www.mohamedaly.info/teaching/cmp-462-spring-2013
 * http://web.stanford.edu/class/cs124/